 Angelica Crisostomo is a 19-year-old creative based in New York.
 While currently a writer, she’s an aspiring journalist, non-profit business owner, and documentary filmmaker with plans to travel the world and tell as many stories as she can.
 She drinks a lot more coffee than her mother approves of, is constantly trying to remember French grammar rules, loves activism and people, and spends most of her time listening to Maggie Rogers and Lorde on loop, angry that she didn’t write their songs first.

-Ellie Greenberg is a 16-year-old writer, musician, and lover of all things Frank O’Hara hailing from Rockville, Maryland.
-When she’s not writing poems by the minute, you can find her worshipping Phoebe Waller-Bridge or shredding on the guitar.
-Greenberg is head of the writing department at her school’s literary magazine, where she tries her best to intimidate her peers into writing page-long prose.
-She one day aspires to dabble in music journalism so she can live out the Almost Famousfantasy of her dreams.
+Ellie Greenberg is a 17-year-old writer, musician, and lover of all things Frank O’Hara hailing from Rockville, Maryland.
+When she’s not writing poems by the minute, you can find her worshipping Phoebe Waller-Bridge or playing the guitar.
+Forever an observer, she hopes to follow in her mother’s footsteps and somehow become involved in the literary industry.
+You can find her on instagram at @elliergreenberg.

 18-year-old Andrea Panaligan is a writer and photographer from the Philippines.
 Currently a behavioral sciences student, her work usually revolves around coming of age and how adolescence is simultaneously nothing and everything.
 Her other passions include film, ideas of identity and the process of selfhood, feminism, mental health, and young adult literature.